Sleep Is the Primary Driver of Recovery

 • Integration — Motor pattern consolidation, metabolic clearance, hormonal cascade completion

-• Adaptation gate — The checkpoint that converts training stress into measurable physiological change
+• Adaptation gate — The checkpoint that converts movement stress into measurable physiological change

-You don't get stronger during training.
+You don't get stronger during the session.
 You get stronger during sleep.

 See: Sleep as the Primary Driver of Recovery — A TrailGenic Framework →